Discovery and Getting Started

 -

 Heavily.
 Robert Glasper's records have featured Kendrick Lamar, Erykah Badu, Common, and Yasiin Bey.
 Kamasi Washington played on Kendrick's To Pimp a Butterfly.
 Terrace Martin is a producer-instrumentalist who moves between hip-hop and jazz with equal fluency.
 The British scene around Shabaka Hutchings, Moses Boyd, Yussef Dayes, and Tom Misch is built on the assumption that jazz, broken-beat, dub, and grime are one continuous tradition.
 Hip-hop has been sampling jazz heavily since the late 1980s (A Tribe Called Quest, Pete Rock, J Dilla, Madlib), so the audiences are now closely linked.
-This is the most genuinely innovative space in jazz in 2026.
+This is where the most exciting new work in jazz is happening in 2026.

 -